-Student workload: 22 hours of direct teaching, 20 hours of preparation for the midterm test, 18 hours for the midterm against and 60 hours in total
+Student workload: 22 hours of direct teaching, 20 hours of preparation for the midterm test, 18 hours

 Teaching methods: Problem-based explanation and discussion of the topics covered.

 Educational level: I

 Weighting of interim/final assessment: 100/0

 The interim assessment includes an interim written assignment on global and development studies (40% of the mark) and an interim didactic test (60% of the mark).
 To pass the course, a minimum of 60% of the total mark is required.